 While there are some government funded health insurance programs, including Medicaid and Supplemental Security Income (SSI), they do have eligibility requirements and various restrictions in place.
 However it is always a good idea to apply for them, even if you know that you are not qualified.
-The reason being is that many non-profit organizations, charities and private programs will require that patients were denied access to Supplemental Security Income (SSI) and Medicaid before they will assist.
+The reason being is that many non-profit organizations, charities, community clinics and private programs will require that patients were denied access to Supplemental Security Income (SSI) and Medicaid before they will assist.
 So you should apply, even if it is just to get a formal denial of eligibility notice from them.
 Another benefit to applying is that even if you or your child is not eligible for Medicaid, you may still be able to enroll in a Medicaid Waiver program.

 While the uninsured come from all backgrounds, states, ages, and nationalities, some of the most common classifications and causes include the following.

 - Younger Americans age 18-35 as well as those with early retirement before being eligible for Medicare often lack insurance.

 - Middle income households who use the private health insurance marketplace (including Obamacare) are canceling policies due to the prohibitive cost of health insurance.

 - Many low income earners, self-employed or people who rely on supplemental or government income disbursements such as SSI or LTD will often struggle to pay the bills and maintain some form of health insurance plan.

 - Employers, especially smaller firms, are either cutting back on policies, or they are not providing coverage at all.
 Often the plans they do provide are being scaled back as well.

 - Those who are unemployed or have experienced a change in job status may go without insurance for a period of time.

 - Immigrants often lack proper health or dental insurance coverage.